-SCROOGE: Spirit, this is a fearful place.
-Surely there can be no reason to bring me to this Godforsaken part of the city, except that the case of this unhappy man might be my own.
+SCROOGE: Spirit, [I see, I see.
+The case if this unappy man might be my own.
+Spirit ] this is a fearful place.
+In leaving it, I shall not leave its lesson, Trust me, Let us go.
+Surely there can be no reason to bring me to this God- forsaken part of the city, except that the case of this unhappy man might be my own.
 Yes, the items they have stolen are similar to mine.
 I see the point.
 But surely there is someone who feels some emotion caused by this man's death.
 Show that person to me, I beg you!

 (SCY turns and points opposite.
 Lights come up on a family table, where two children are seated.
 The mother is pacing back and forth.
 Her husband enters.
-He is sober but not without hope.)
+He is somber but not Without hope.)

-CAROLINE: Oh, finally you've come, Thomas.
+POOR CHILD 1: Mama, are you ok?
+(Mother smiles at child then sees husband enter) CAROLINE: Oh, finally you've come, Thomas.
 What have you heard?
 Is it good, or bad?
+POOR CHILD 2: Yes, Papa, please tell us?

-THOMAS: It is bad, I'm afraid.
+Adaptation by Mike Ferrians and Brenda Chapman THOMAS: It is bad, I'm afraid.